Feature image for our post on employee retention

 6. Set employee retention goals.

 • Based on exit interviews, the employee survey, and the results of your audit, set your employee retention goals and create a plan for accomplishing your goals.
-Plan for incremental changes to your retention rate and build in various deadlines to evaluate success.
-This will include creating improvement plans.

 7. Develop improvement roadmaps and assign ownership.